 6: Why is BCF suddenly enforcing this now?

 We have 3 main reasons why these rules will be strictly enforced moving forward.
-Number one, liability/safety.
+Number one, is liability/safety.
 While your dog may be the most well-behaved, accidents can and do happen on/off-leash.
 If your dog gets loose and a barbell hits him/her or a member hurts themselves avoiding the dog, then that’s on us as a gym.
-Number two, cleanliness/sanitation.
-While your dog may be the most well-groomed and never shed hair, keeping a gym clean (especially during COVID) is hard.
-The accumulation of dozens of dogs visiting our gym during the week leaves the floor dirty with hair, footprints, slobber, and dirt.
+Number two is cleanliness/sanitation.
+While your dog may be the most well-groomed and never shed hair, keeping a gym clean is hard.
+The accumulation of several of dogs visiting our gym during the week leaves the floor dirty with hair, footprints, slobber, and dirt.
 So much that our floor cleaner is starting to get backed up on a weekly basis.
-Number three, distraction to our members and coaches.
+Number three, is distraction to our members and coaches.
 Again, your dog may never bark or misbehave but we can’t make exceptions to only a few.
 Barking before or during a class is very distracting and our priority is to provide quality, uninterrupted coaching.

 If your dog is outside, on a leash, AND calm, they are absolutely welcome to join you at BCF.
 Please be respectful of these rules and don’t force our coaches to be in an awkward position.
 We know this is a big change for some; please reach out to Zach directly if you want to talk about it more.
 Thank you all very much and if anyone wants to set up a play-date with my husky, be sure to reach out.